 During the first Czechoslovak Republic many inhabitants emigrated to the U.S.A. and Canada for work.
 During the time of the second World War the population supported guerrilla groups and many people took part in the Slovak National Uprising.
 The community was liberated on the 23rd of January, 1945.
 The revolutionary national committee was created on the 25th of January, 1945— the chairman was Peter Havran and secretary was Štefan Šcerbák.
 In the 1946 elections, the Communist party won.
 From the total amount of voices 303, it got 195, the Democratic party 106, the party of work 1 and the party of freedom 1 voice.
 In the year 1947, 17 families left to the USSR.
 JRD (Unified Farmer's Cooperative) was established in 1950, in 1971 joined with Hajtovka JRD.
 The community was given electricity after liberation (1954).
 The building of Unity SD (consumer cooperative farm) (1953), the cultural house (1977), local communications, new family houses, school (1977), buildings of JRD, local radio, football playground (1990), tennis courts (1992) water pipes (1994) and other buildings were built (in these years).

 The Church of Saint Dimitry, the martyr (Greek-Catholic), built in the year 1866, repaired in 1889 and 1943, Classic style, with a semicircle cap of the Presbyter.
 In 1889 donations were solicted from parishioners and former Greek Catholic residents then residing in America for the construction and instalation of an Iconistasis.
+From the year 1866 until the installation of the Iconistasis in 1889 The Church of Saint Dimitry did not have an Iconistasis.
 The Font—chalice shape, stone with the sign of the cross, is from the year 1656.
 The chalice—Baroque style, is from the year 1773, made of gilded silver.
 Prior to 1866 there was a wooden church on a location below the existing church.
 This church like many of the wooden structures of the day caught fire and burned down.

 Plaque installed behind the Iconastasis